-- 1.1 A person issuing the release-to-service after maintenance on a glider or powered glider or glider or powered glider component that is being operated by an affiliate of GNZ is required to hold a current GNZ engineer approval, detailing the approval Class, Material Subdivisions and Ratings that define the privileges of that approval, except where that maintenance is carried out by the owner/operator in accordance with Appendix 3-C. (Reference paragraph 4.3 on page 110.) - 1.2 A GNZ approved engineer who is not a current and practising aircraft maintenance engineer licensed in accordance with CAR Part 66 must be a member of a GNZ affiliate and pay an affiliation fee to GNZ in order to exercise the privileges of their approval.
-(Reference Appendix 1-B on page 30.) - 1.3 A GNZ approved engineer who is also a current and practising aircraft maintenance engineer licensed in accordance with CAR Part 66 need not be a member of a GNZ affiliate in order to exercise the privileges of their approval.
+- 1.1 A person issuing the release-to-service after maintenance on a glider or powered glider or glider or powered glider component that is being operated by an affiliate of GNZ is required to hold a current GNZ engineer approval, detailing the approval Class, Material Subdivisions and Ratings that define the privileges of that approval, except where that maintenance is carried out by the owner/operator in accordance with Appendix 3-C. - 1.2 A GNZ approved engineer who is not a current and practising aircraft maintenance engineer licensed in accordance with CAR Part 66 must be a member of a GNZ affiliate and pay an affiliation fee to GNZ in order to exercise the privileges of their approval.
+(Reference Appendix 1-B.) - 1.3 A GNZ approved engineer who is also a current and practising aircraft maintenance engineer licensed in accordance with CAR Part 66 need not be a member of a GNZ affiliate in order to exercise the privileges of their approval.